ncxiao/nsga-ii/README.md

 ## Files

-- `README.md` this file.
+- `README.md`: this file.
 - `NSGA-II.ipynb` is the Jupyter notebook detailing how the algorithms are implemented.
+- `NSGA-II.html` is the HTML export of the notebook.
-- `nsga2.py` the Python file that contains the implementation of both NSGA-II and a binary coded genetic algorithm.
+- `nsga2.py`: the Python file that contains the implementation of both NSGA-II and a binary coded genetic algorithm.
 - `Figure_1.png` is a screenshot of running the application (see below).

 ## Usage